The Born Losers: Reception

 Critical response was generally negative.
 Film critic Leonard Maltin criticized Laughlin's films for "using violence as an indictment of violence'.
+The websites Letterboxd, The Grindhouse Database, and the book Search and Clear: Critical Responses to Selected Literature and Films of the Vietnam War list this movie as belonging to the vetsploitation subgenre.

-In 1967, Born Losers earned an estimated $2,225,000 in theatrical rentals in the United States and Canada.
+In 1967, The Born Losers earned an estimated $2,225,000 in theatrical rentals in the United States and Canada.
 It was re-released by AIP in 1974, following the success of Billy Jack.
-AIP issued ads which proclaimed 'THE ORIGINAL BILLY JACK IS BACK!' which led to a lawsuit from Laughlin; following this, the advertising for the re-release of Born Losers was changed.
+AIP issued ads which proclaimed 'THE ORIGINAL BILLY JACK IS BACK!' which led to a lawsuit from Laughlin; following this, the advertising for the re-release of The Born Losers was changed.
 All newspaper advertising had to include the disclaimer 'This is a Re-Release' to make viewers aware that the film was not Billy Jack.

-By 1977, Born Losers had earned $12.5 million in U.S. and Canadian rentals.
+By 1977, The Born Losers had earned $12.5 million in U.S. and Canadian rentals.
 It set a record in Mexico City playing at the Teatro Metropólitan for more than 26 weeks, the longest run for a 35mm film, selling over 500,000 tickets.

 Banned Hungarian version

-Born Losers was released in Hungary as Halálfejesek ("Death's-heads")., dubbed by cult Hungarian actors like Zoltán Latinovits, Gábor Agárdy, Gyula Szabó, and Éva Almási.
+The Born Losers was released in Hungary as Halálfejesek ("Death's-heads"), dubbed by cult Hungarian actors like Zoltán Latinovits, Gábor Agárdy, Gyula Szabó, and Éva Almási.
 The film caused a sensation in Hungary, registering a full house at the Pushkin Cinema in Budapest and at other cinemas in capital city.
 A month later the film was banned in Hungary.
 Forty years later, the film has become very popular among Hungarian Internet circles and on YouTube.